-How to Calculate & Improve Software ROI in 2022
+How to Calculate & Accelerate Enterprise Software ROI (2024)

 Enterprise and tech companies were already driving digital transformation initiatives across their organizational departments before COVID-19, which only sped up this process.
 In fact, the average organization used 80 software applications in 2020, up over 500% from 2017 when a typical company used 17.
 The average enterprise organization is subscribed to over 288 SaaS tools, which are inherently more complex and costly.